LorenzoLaRocca/RealTimeMonitoringoIndustrialProcessParameters/README.md

+Bachelor's Thesis: Pioneering Active Monitoring for Industrial Operations

-Bachelor Thesis, active monitoring prototype for industrial machine Developed an Android prototype application in Kotlin that scans QR codes to identify industrial machines and provides real-time monitoring of key metrics (temperature, speed, pressure, etc.)
+My Bachelor's thesis involved developing an innovative Android prototype in Kotlin for real-time industrial machine monitoring.
+The application efficiently scans QR codes to identify machines, providing instant access to vital operational data such as temperature, speed, and pressure, ultimately enhancing proactive maintenance and efficiency.